H-94

 (d) Transparency: Deployers must publicly disclose the types of high-risk AI systems in use and their risk mitigation strategies.

-G-02 Public Transparency & Documentation · Deployer · Automated DecisionmakingGeneral Consumer App
+CP-01 Deceptive & Manipulative AI Conduct · Deployer · Automated DecisionmakingGeneral Consumer App

 Plain Language

-Any corporation operating in Massachusetts that uses AI to target consumer groups or influence consumer behavior must disclose the methods, purposes, and contexts of that targeting, the specific ways AI is designed to influence behavior, and details of third-party entities involved in the design, deployment, or operation of those AI systems.
-These disclosures must be posted publicly on the corporation's website in an accessible format and included in terms and conditions provided to consumers before significant interaction with an AI system.
+Any corporation operating in Massachusetts that uses AI to target specific consumer groups or influence behavior must disclose: the methods, purposes, and contexts of the targeting; the specific ways AI tools are designed to influence consumer behavior; and details of third-party entities involved in designing, deploying, or operating such systems.
 Proprietary information is protected under state confidentiality laws.
-This Section 4 obligation is broader than Section 3's high-risk system focus — it applies to any AI used for consumer targeting or behavioral influence, regardless of whether it qualifies as high-risk.
+This provision applies broadly to any corporation using AI for targeting or behavioral influence — it is not limited to high-risk AI systems or consequential decisions.

 Statutory Text